 LUWIZ

-E-E-A-T is not a score that Google calculates.
-It is a bundle of experience, expertise, authoritativeness and trust signals that make content reliable in the eyes of both ranking algorithms and language models.
-Four levers decide a page's authority: who writes it (an identifiable author equipped with a Person schema linked to their proof), which sources it relies on, how it is structured to be cited, and what reputation surrounds the brand off-site.
+E-E-A-T is not a score Google calculates, but a cluster of experience, expertise, authority and trust signals that make content reliable in the eyes of ranking algorithms and language models alike.
+Four levers decide a page's authority: who writes it (an identifiable author, equipped with a Person schema linked to their proof), which sources it relies on, how it is structured to be cited, and what reputation surrounds the brand off-site.
 Generative AI amplifies this logic: it cites first the pages whose reliability is demonstrated and structured.
-Optimizing E-E-A-T therefore means making your credibility readable by machines before it convinces your readers.
-This challenge affects classic SEO as much as visibility in ChatGPT, Perplexity and AI Overviews.
+Optimizing E-E-A-T therefore means making your credibility readable to machines before it convinces your readers.
+This challenge touches classic SEO as much as visibility in ChatGPT, Perplexity and AI Overviews: it is the same foundation, used on two fronts.

 What E-E-A-T really covers

-E-E-A-T is a framework for evaluating reliability, not a button to switch on.
-It refers to four dimensions: Experience (lived experience), Expertise (competence on the subject), Authoritativeness (recognized authority), Trustworthiness (trust).
-Google does not calculate any of these factors as a numeric score applied to your page.
-The acronym helps its Quality Raters manually judge quality, and the algorithms then try to approximate these judgments through measurable signals.
+E-E-A-T is a reliability evaluation framework, not a button to switch on.
+It names four dimensions: Experience (lived experience), Expertise (subject competence), Authoritativeness (recognized authority) and Trustworthiness (trust).
+Google calculates none of these factors as a numeric score applied to your page.
+The acronym helps its Quality Raters judge quality manually, after which the algorithms try to approximate those judgments through measurable signals.

 The confusion is widespread.
-People talk about "increasing your E-E-A-T" as if optimizing a tag.
+People talk about "raising your E-E-A-T" as if optimizing a tag.
 The reality is more demanding: it is about making your credibility demonstrable and readable.
-A page can be brilliant without conveying any reliability signal to machines, and therefore remain invisible.
+A page can be brilliant yet transmit no reliability signal to machines, and therefore stay invisible.

-The first E, added in December 2022, moved the goalposts.
-Google no longer wants only theoretical expertise, but the proof of first-hand experience.
-A product test actually carried out, a field intervention, a lived client case now weigh more than a compiled summary.
-This is precisely what mass-generated content does not have, and what distinguishes a citable page from an interchangeable text.
+The first E, added in December 2022, moved the bar.
+Google no longer wants only theoretical expertise, but proof of first-hand experience.
+A product test actually performed, fieldwork, a real client case now weigh more than a compiled summary.
+This is precisely what mass-generated content lacks, and what separates a citable page from an interchangeable text.

-Generative engines adopt this reliability logic.
+Generative engines inherit this reliability logic.
 They do not cite at random: they select sources whose credibility is explicit and structured.
 E-E-A-T, translated into machine signals, thus becomes a direct lever for citability.
-It is the core of any Content SEO & GEO strategy: producing content that algorithms can recognize as reliable.
+It is the core of any Content SEO & GEO strategy: producing content algorithms can recognize as reliable, rather than merely hoping they will.

 Key takeaway

 E-E-A-T is not a grade.
-It is the translation, into signals usable by machines, of your real credibility.
+It is the translation, into machine-usable signals, of your real credibility.
 No readable proof, no benefit.

 The author: the most underused signal

 Orphan content, with no identifiable author, is a structural handicap.
 Google and AI seek to attach every claim to a credible entity.
-A text signed by an expert whose expertise is demonstrable inspires more trust than an anonymous article published under a domain name, however powerful it may be.
-This is the lever most sites neglect.
+A text signed by an expert whose expertise is demonstrable inspires more trust than an anonymous article published under a domain name, however powerful that domain may be.
+This is the lever most sites neglect — and therefore a rare opportunity.

 Build an author entity, not just a byline

 A byline is not enough.
 You need a genuine author page: detailed biography, areas of competence, background, publications, external profiles (LinkedIn, conferences, media).
 This page becomes the entity's anchor.
-Every article links back to it, and it connects the author to their proof of expertise scattered across the web.
-You thus create a coherent bundle that engines can follow.
+Every article points to it, and it connects the author to their proof of expertise scattered across the web.
+You thus create a coherent cluster engines can follow and disambiguate.

 Create a real author page